 Shampoo or Conditioner First: Does the Order Matter?

 If it’s a hair-washing day when you jump in the shower, it feels natural to grab your shampoo bottle before you reach for the conditioner.
-After all, it makes sense that we would want to cleanse our hair and then seal in hydration.
+After all, it makes sense that we would want to cleanse and then seal in hydration.

-When we shampoo our hair, the shampoo gently lifts the cuticle of our hair strands to remove dirt and oils on our scalp and hair.
+Shampoo gently lifts the cuticle of our hair strands to remove dirt and oils on our scalp and hair.
 A lifted cuticle can equal tangled hair, especially if we have hair that is on the drier side.

 Most of us who go through the aging process will have dry hair to contend with at some point or another.
 This means that the use of conditioner is a requirement!
 Conditioner smooths down the cuticle of our hair strands, sealing in moisture.

 Now that we have covered how shampoo and conditioner work, this is where things get interesting.
 Could there be a positive effect of using conditioner before we shampoo our hair?
 Much like most queries in the beauty world, whether or not we use shampoo before conditioner or vice versa does not have a one-size-fits-all answer.

 Today, Better Not Younger looks into who could benefit from using conditioner before shampoo and if the order of your hair wash regimen really matters.

 What Happens if You Use Conditioner Before Shampoo?